Photo: Matheenfaiz / Wikimedia Commons

 Price: $2,000–25,000/night | Access: Seaplane 40 minutes

-The Baa Atoll UNESCO Biosphere Reserve (the Soneva Fushi house reef is within the biosphere area) has the world’s finest manta ray snorkeling — Hanifaru Bay (30 minutes by boat) has aggregations of 200+ manta rays feeding in the bay during the plankton-rich monsoon season (May–November).
+The surrounding Baa Atoll UNESCO Biosphere Reserve, which includes Soneva Fushi’s house reef, is home to some of the world’s best manta ray snorkeling.
+Hanifaru Bay, 30 minutes away by boat, sees aggregations of 200+ manta rays feeding during the plankton-rich monsoon season (May–November).

 Best Overwater Architecture: Gili Lankanfushi (North Malé Atoll)